ContriHUB/HotClix/schema-changes.md

 1. Created Schema (Harshit Gangwar [harshjoeyit])
     - Import `snaphot.sql` into your mysql database
-2. Slightly Changed users Schema and basically add everification coloumn for email verification (Raghvendra Mishra [qubits-fan])
+2. Slightly Changed users Schema and basically add everification column for email verification (Raghvendra Mishra [qubits-fan])
-    - Import `snaphot.sql` into your mysql database after merging my changes
+    - So run this command in your previous database
+    - ALTER TABLE users ADD everifi int(1) NOT NULL DEFAULT 0;